Hamilton decompositions of regular expanders: a proof of Kelly's conjecture for large tournaments: Introduction

 \begin{theorem} For every $\eps>0$ there exists $n_0$ such that every $r$-regular digraph $G$ on $n\ge n_0$ vertices with $r\ge (1/2+\eps)n$ has a Hamilton decomposition.
 Moreover, such a decomposition can be found in time polynomial in $n$. \end{theorem}

 Surprisingly, this has an immediate application to the area of TSP tour domination.
 More precisely, the Asymmetric travelling salesman problem (ATSP) asks for a Hamilton cycle of least weight in an edge-weighted complete digraph (where opposite edges are allowed to have different weight).
 An algorithm $A$ for the ATSP has \emph{domination ratio} $p(n)$ if it has the following property.
 For any problem instance $I$ let $w(I)$ be the weight of the solution produced by $A$.
 Then for all $n$ and for all instances $I$ on $n$ vertices, there are at least $p(n) (n-1)!$ solutions to instance $I$ whose weight is also at least $w(I)$.
 (Note that the total number of possible solutions is $(n-1)!$.)
-This notion is of particular interest for the ATSP as there cannot be an approximation algorithm for the ATSP whose approximation ratio is bounded unless $P=NP$.
+This notion is of particular interest for the ATSP as it is not known whether there is a polynomial time algorithm for the ATSP whose approximation ratio is bounded by an absolute constant.
 Several well known TSP algorithms achieve a domination ratio of $\Omega(1/n)$ for the ATSP but no better results are known.
 In particular, a long-standing open problem (see e.g.~Glover and Punnen~\cite{GP}, Gutin and Yeo~\cite{GutinYeo} as well as Alon, Gutin and Krivelevich~\cite{AGK}) asks whether there is a polynomial time algorithm which achieves a constant domination ratio for the ATSP.
 Gutin and Yeo~\cite{GutinYeo} proved that the existence of a polynomial time algorithm with domination ratio $1/2-\eps$ would follow from an algorithmic proof of Theorem~\ref{regdigraph}.
 So the result of~\cite{GutinYeo} together with Theorem~\ref{regdigraph} yields the following. \begin{cor} For any $\eps>0$, there is a polynomial time algorithm for the ATSP whose domination ratio is $1/2-\eps$. \end{cor}